Moreland University – TEACH-NOW Graduate School of Education

 Kevin J. Ruth, Ph.D., President

-Moreland University is a post-baccalaureate graduate school of education that specialises in the preparation of teachers.
+The ISC Research data portal has proved invaluable in targeting the international market in our key target territories.
 Through our flagship TEACH-NOW Teacher Preparation Certificate Program, or through six of our Master’s in Education degrees, candidates can complete coursework and be eligible to apply for a teaching credential in one of three states in the US.
 The teaching credential is issued by the state department of education in that state, and is recognised by governments and ministries worldwide.

 Our programmes are aligned with the InTASC Teacher Performance Standards, which outline what teachers should know and be able to do to ensure every PK-12 student reaches the goal of being ready to enter college or the workforce in today’s world.
 These core standards outline the principles and foundations of teaching practice that cut across all subject areas and grade levels, and that all teachers share.
 The standards are: